Metehan120/rsmalloc/README.md

 # rsmalloc

-# ⚠️ Warning ⚠️: **Due to great and noble moderators of r/rust, I had to make this repo public before even become stable enough across various loads and missing implemention of GlobalAlloc interface & Trim (both of them non-exist) also Big Allocation path not ready yet.
+# Warning: **Due to great and noble moderators of r/rust, I had to make this repo public before even become stable enough across various loads and missing implemention of GlobalAlloc interface & Trim (both of them non-exist) also Big Allocation path not ready yet.
 You can watch the development of this project via this repo.
 Thank you for understanding**.

 ## ⚠️ Warning ⚠️: **Current developement is extremely early stage and unstable as it gets.
 Never use it in production**